El Tigre: The Adventures of Manny Rivera (video game)

 El Tigre: The Adventures of Manny Rivera is a video game based on the Nickelodeon television series of the same name, published by THQ and released on October 29, 2007.
-The Nintendo DS version was developed by Barking Lizards.
-The PlayStation 2 version was developed by Blue Tongue.
+The Nintendo DS version was developed by Barking Lizards Technologies.
+The PlayStation 2 version was developed by Blue Tongue Entertainment.
 The PS2 game acts as a simple platformer over four levels and two bonus stages, the objective of the game being to collect "macho points".
 A Wii version was planned, but it was cancelled due to budget cuts and a short development cycle due to the show getting cancelled early.